felipolis/UTFPR/README.md

-## UTFPR Exercises Repository
+## UTFPR Repository

-### In this repository I gather the resolution of the exercises that I solved (or am doing) during my computer science course at Universidade Tecnologica Federal do Paraná.
+### In this repository I gather the resolution of the exercises and projects that I solved during my computer science course at the Federal Technological University of Paraná.

 1st Period: FINISHED

 2nd period: FINISHED

-3rd period: ...
+3rd period: FINISHED

 4th Period: ...